Sign up to the mailing list

 Just find an indie / DIY act and put their music on.
 It might not be as polished, maybe not be as perfectly performed, it might not make you part of a social movement, but it will provide that honest human connection.

-Music, as @tommcraemusic has said, is an emotion transfer machine.
+Music, as Tom McRae has said, is an emotion transfer machine.
 But that can only work if it starts with emotion in the first place.
 Otherwise we're filling our bellies with the all nutritional content of a bowl of boiled white rice.

 Stuffed full and starving to death.

 The good music is out there.
 Honest, human, flawed, and overflowing with real emotion and experience.
 It's on your favourite platforms, just waiting to be found, just waiting for the story to be told.
-(You could start by searching for any of the musicians in my Threads following list).
+(You could start by looking at any of the musicians in the Indienet list on the right of this page).

 This turned into an essay, sorry about that but the TL:DR is that AI isn't a threat, not really.
 No more than the major labels have been for the last 20 years.